artahadhahd/artahadhahd/README.md

 I am fluent in English, German, French and Persian.
 So if you want to collaborate on any project, I can speak to you in any of these languages.
 I am learning Polish by the way.

 The first time I coded was actually when I was 11.
 Our teacher forced us to use Scratch.
-Back then, I didn't even know what programming languages are!
-I just thought that Scratch is just a funny game, where you can make more games. ~~Well it is technically that...~~
+Back then, I didn't even know what programming languages were!
+I just thought that Scratch is just a funny game, where you can make more games. ~~Well it *is* technically that...~~
 I only discovered Linux 2 months ago; before that I didn't even know such a wonderful thing exists...

 I have a long way to go... pleasant journey :)